benc-uk/smilr/README.md

-# Microservices Demo App
+# Microservices Reference App

-This is a multi component application designed to showcase microservices design patterns & deployment architectures.
+Smilr is a multi component application & reference architecure.
+It has been designed to showcase microservices design patterns & deployment architectures.
 It consists of a front end single page application (SPA), two lightweight services, supporting database and back end data enrichment functions.

-The application is called *'Smilr'* and allows people to provide feedback on events or sessions they have attended via a simple web & mobile interface.
+The Smilr app is very simple, it allows users to provide feedback on events or sessions they have attended via a simple web & mobile interface.
 The feedback consists of a rating (scored 1-5) and supporting comments.

 - The user interface is written in Angular (Angular 6) and is completely de-coupled from the back end, which it communicates with via REST.
 The UI is fully responsive and will work on on both web and mobile.